 The actual term “One Child Policy”, is deemed not entirely accurate, as many groups were either exempted or provided specific exceptions from the policy.
 Ethnic minorities were given the right to have more children, and families who had a girl could be given an exception to have a second child.
 In 2016, after nearly 40 years, the government changed the policy, allowing couples to have two children.
 Again, in 2021, China announced that it will allow couples to have up to three children.
 Experts had speculated that birth restrictions may be lifted entirely - though it appears as though China is treading cautiously.

 When and why did it start?

-But there were exceptions.
+The policy was by no means as monolithic as outsiders envisioned.
 For example, the 55 ethnic minority groups were allowed to have more children.
 Rural families were allowed a second child if the first one was a girl.
-If both of the parents were an only child, they could have a second child.
+If both of the parents were the only child, they could have a second child.
 Parents of a handicapped child could be allowed a second child.
 Families that lost a child in the 2008 earthquake were permitted to have another child.

 The fines that were imposed on couples who had an extra child were prohibitive, amounting to about a year’s wages for poorer families.
 However, for wealthy families the fine was no deterrent.

 While over time people from around the world have had a lot to say about both the method of controlling the population as well as the measures taken to enforce the policy, everyone would agree that something had to be done about China’s population.

 There has been a great deal of discussion about the effectiveness of the policy but it is difficult to rate as no one can prove what would have happened without it.